Gifted Education Mission Statement:

 The Gifted Education Advisory Committee (GEAC)

-The Gifted Education Advisory Committee (GEAC) is comprised of elementary, middle, and high school parents; community representatives; the Gifted Education Coordinator; and two school division curriculum/instruction representatives.
+The Gifted Education Advisory Committee (GEAC) is comprised of elementary, middle, and high school parents; a community representative; and school division representatives.
 This committee serves in an advisory capacity in support of gifted education programs in the school division.
 The GEAC meets four times annually, and the meetings are open to the public.
-The committee chair is Marybeth Young.
+Dates for the 2016-17 school year are October 18, 2016, January 24, 2017, March 28, 2017, and May 23, 2017.
+Meetings take place at the School Board Office at 7:00 pm, although the March meeting will be held at York High School at 7:00 pm.
+The committee chair is Stacie Lohr.
 Questions about the York County School Division gifted education services or the means by which students are identified for these programs should be directed to the Gifted Education Contact at your child's school.

 View the GEAC's bylaws